-Wisconsin ranks the highest of any other state in its number of water parks, but don’t worry: they aren’t all in Wisconsin Dells.
+Wisconsin ranks in the top 5 states for number of water parks, but don’t worry: they aren’t all in Wisconsin Dells.

 Within an hour’s drive of downtown Milwaukee—and also right in town — are quite a few options for splashing in pools and riding down waterslides.
 Open from Memorial Day through Labor Day, those parks that are open-air are the perfect way to celebrate summer as you work on your tan, barrel down a slide or swim laps.
 Fortunately, there are also indoor water parks nearby to keep the fun going through the cooler months (hello, staycation!).

 Tucked into Greenfield Park, Cool Waters Family Aquatic Park has all the goods for a full day of fun, including tube and body waterslides, sand-volleyball courts and a heated pool.
 Special areas for children—like a children’s waterslide and playground—means everyone can have fun.
 No need to pack a lunch because Cool’s Café has you covered.